knightjdr/gingras-lab/README.md

 npm run publications
 ```

+## Personal images

+Images are 450px wide by 600px tall.

 ## Build

 This will clean Gatsby cache and the `public` folder.
 The path prefix is currently `gingras-lab` for github hosting.